Particular/docs.particular.net/Content/ServiceInsight/getting-started-overview.md

 ![The Flow Diagram](images/overview-flowdiagram-wpopup.png)

 Each message is represented by a box indicating the message type and illustrating a variety of useful details including the endpoints involved and time information.
 Published events and sent commands have diferent icons and illustrations.
-Dropdowns provide even more message detail and convenient links to search based on this message, copy message details and even retry messages.
+Dropdowns provide even more message detail and convenient links to search based on this message, copy message details, and even retry messages.

 ##Message Properties
 Each message in NServiceBus contains extensive detail.
 As you select messages in the flow diagram or in the list an additional Message Properties window provides a listing of all the detailed properties for the message.
 Much like in Visual Studio, the properties are structured in convenient groups.

 ![The Message Properties Window](images/overview-messageproperties.png)

 ##The Saga View
 Sagas play a critical role in an NServiceBus system.
 As coordinators of processes they are started by certain messages and can interact with a variety of additional messages and services.
 Once again, ServiceInsight provides a graphical view for sagas that provide an efficient illustration of what is happening.
 By clicking on a message in the flow diagram that is handled by a saga, the view is opened.

 ![The Saga View](images/overview-sagaview.png)

 The saga illustrates not only how the saga was initiated, it illustrates any other messages that were sent or handled.
 Detailed message data, time information, and details on saga data changes are conveniently visible.
 ##Body and Log Views
-Along the bottom edge of the Flow Diagram there is a a tab for Body and Logs.
+Along the bottom edge of the Flow Diagram there is a a tab for the Body and Log views.
 ###Body View
-Sometimes its nice just to have a raw view of the message data.
-WIth ServiceInsight there is no need to use the MSMQ tools provided by Windows.
-ServiceInsight provides this view with the Body tab of the flow diagram.
-It will give you a look directly at the message you have selected.
-You will get both an XML and HEX view of the body.
+Sometimes it's nice just to have a raw view of the message data.
+With ServiceInsight there is no need to use the MSMQ tools provided by Windows.
+ServiceInsight provides this raw view in the Body tab of the flow diagram.
+It will give you a look directly at the message you have selected with both an XML and HEX view of the body.
 ![Body Tab ](images/overview-bodyview.png)
 ###Log View
 ServiceInsight leverages the ServiceControl API to retrieve information.
 The Log tab of the Flow Diagram window displays details of the interactions as ServiceInsight polls ServiceControl for more data.
 ![Log View Tab](images/overview-logview.png)
 ##Errors and Retries
-Having the visibility ServiceInsight provides is especially useful when things go wrong.
-NServiceBus will do it's part to provide durability and retry.
+The convenient visibility ServiceInsight provides is especially useful when things go wrong.
+NServiceBus will do its part to provide durability and retry.
 But when intervention is required, you no longer need to manually collate log files or get access to remote servers to research an error.
-Thanks to the aggregated error information of ServiceControl, the views within ServiceInsight will illustrate messages will errors and bring detailed information right to you.
+The views within ServiceInsight will illustrate messages with errors and bring the detailed error information right to you.
 ###Status in the Message List
 The status of an errant message is illustrate in the message window.